jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 Passing a parameter by value means, that the input or output is *copied* to or from the parameter object.

 Parameters passed by value are really only useful for smaller amounts of data.
-The data might be changed inside the command, but that will not affect the original object.
+The data might be changed inside the command, but that might not affect the original object.
 For an object, that only stores one value and that’s it, it is easy to just copy the value.
-More complex objects passed by value will be cloned up until a certain cloning depth.
+More complex objects passed by value might be cloned up until a certain cloning depth.

-When pass an input parameter by value, it is guaranteed, that the operations inside the command will not affect the original object.
+When pass an input parameter by value, it is guaranteed, that the operations inside the command might not affect the original object.

-For that reason, when a value parameter is cloned up until a certain depth, no references to original objects will be taken over by the clone. __By Value__ clones never have references to existing objects, but always contain entirely new objects or object references that are __Nothing__.
+For that reason, when a value parameter is cloned up until a certain depth, no references to original objects might be taken over by the clone. __By Value__ clones never have references to existing objects, but always contain entirely new objects or object references that are __Nothing__.

 A single-value transfer is actually the equivalent of a cloning operation with a depth of __1__.

-If you want to pass more complex objects to a command, you do it by reference, but then changes to the parameter will affect the original objects.
+If you want to pass more complex objects to a command, you do it by reference, but then changes to the parameter might affect the original objects.

 In parameter passing by value, the parameter object and the object, that is passed the value to or from, are not referring to each other at all.